How to plan a solo trip for beginners: solo trip planning and preparation.

 Yours truly scuba diving while solo traveling around in Cuba

-Based on your time available, prepaid flights, accommodation, and all the other things above, you are left with a playing budget for your journey!
+Based on your time available, prepaid flights, accommodation, travel style, and all the other things above, you are left with a playing budget for your journey!

 If you have a set return date to go home, you can predict your daily budget.
 The money you distribute within your start- and end dates are dependent on your defined interests.